dcm4che/dcm4chee-arr/README.md

 2)Provides support for LDAP and Java preferences configuration

-3)Provides a fully configurable and customizable clean up mechanism for the audit record repository.
+3)Provides a configurable and customizable clean up mechanism for the audit record repository.

+4)Provides a configurable and customizable Back up mechanism for the audit record repository.

-4)provides a restful service for controlling the service as well as querying the repository.
+5)provides a restful service for controlling the service as well as querying the repository.

-5)Provides a simple web interface for filtering queries.
+6)Provides a simple web interface for filtering queries.

 Build